 A database set up by the Association of the British Pharmaceutical Industry revealed that healthcare professionals receive substantial sums of money from consultancy fees from pharmaceutical companies.

 Such practices have raised concerns about potential conflicts of interest between those working on behalf of the drugs companies and for the NHS.

-It’s likely to grow in popularity as modern patients demand more from their healthcare professionals and they are more eager to actively participate in their health outcomes.
+It’s likely to grow in popularity as modern patients demand more from their healthcare professionals and become increasingly engaged in actively participating in their health outcomes.